 ABOUT KEN

-Professionally he has worked at Arena Stage in Washington D.C., The Public Theater, Theatreworks Silicon Valley, CalShakes, Oregon Shakespeare Festival, and Playwrights Foundation.
-He is the co-creator of Gravity, a New(tonian) Musical, which was honored as a finalist for the Eugene O'Neill Theater Center's National Music Theater Conference (2017) and which Ken directed a workshop for the TheatreWorks Silicon Valley New Works Festival (2016).
+As a director he has developed new work with A.C.T., Playwrights Foundation, TheatreWorks Silicon Valley, Crowded Fire Theater, Z Space, Custom Made Theatre, and SFBATCO.
+He is the co-creator of Gravity, a New(tonian) Musical, which was honored as a finalist for the Eugene O'Neill Theater Center's National Music Theater Conference (2017) and was presented in TheatreWorks Silicon Valley's New Works Festival (2016).

 Director's Statement

 "I am passionate about creating brave spaces for new artists of all backgrounds to challenge and expand the landscape of the American theatre.
 As a freelance director I am excited about re-imaginations of classic narratives and developing new plays and musicals that center BIPOC, queer, women, and gender non-binary relationships.
-Ham drawn to plays with muscular text, messy relationships, and opportunities that showcase the physical, emotional, and musical virtuosity of actors.
+I am drawn to plays with muscular text, messy relationships, and opportunities that showcase the physical, emotional, and musical virtuosity of actors.
 I love working with actors.
 I love mining intentional choices and actions from the text.
 And I love finding new relevance to stories with a diverse team of wicked smart and open-hearted collaborators that want to create more radical, surprising, and entertaining experiences for audiences to practice empathy."